jburgy/jburgy.github.io/docs/_posts/2025-10-16-veg-o-matic.md

 that Chrome, like many industrial applications, embedded [SQLite](https://sqlite.org).
 Not only that, it even [exposed it to JavaScript](https://www.w3.org/TR/webdatabase/).
-Yes, the W3C page already sported the deprecation warning but I was young and naive so I worked my through the quirky Web SQL API and did a thing.
+Yes, the W3C page already sported the deprecation warning but I was young and naive so I worked my way through the quirky Web SQL API and did a thing.

 [React](https://react.dev) and [Angular](https://angular.dev) were the leading Web UI frameworks at the time but frameworks just irked me and I wanted something more